SettleMint

 Rendering diagram...

-1. Authentication and authorization are enforced at the interface layer before any operation reaches the engine.
+1. Authentication and authorization are checked before an operation reaches the orchestration layer.

-2. The Execution Engine adds durable orchestration, transaction signing, and custody policy evaluation.
+2. The Execution Engine coordinates retries, nonce ordering, transaction signing, and custody policy checks for state-changing work.

-3. The SMART Protocol enforces compliance on-chain as the final, immutable gate on every state change.
+3. The SMART Protocol enforces identity and compliance rules on-chain before the asset state changes.

 Boundary details